-It’s no surprise that PCs and Macs do not work well with each other, due to the many differences between Windows and macOS operating systems.
-One main difference is related to file system.
-By default, Macs are with HFS+ (since 2017 there's new Apple File System, APFS, optimized for flash storage.) while PCs are with NTFS.
+It’s no surprise that PCs and Macs do not work well with each other, due to differences between the two operating systems (Windows vs. macOS).
+One main difference is the file system.
+By default, Macs are using Apple File System (APFS), while PCs are with NTFS.

-If you have a USB stick, and you plan to use it for both Mac and PC, things can get a bit tricky here.
+If you have a USB drive, and you plan to use it on both a Mac and PC, things can get a bit tricky here.
 What do I mean?
-Here's why.
-If your drive was initially formatted to NTFS on a PC or HFS+ on a Mac, most likely you'll suffer limitations like the data on your drive can’t be read or written on one of your computers.
+If your disk was initially formatted to NTFS, the data on your drive can’t be read or written if you use the USB on a Mac computer.

-Fortunately, there is a file system (actually two, I’ll explain) that you can format your USB flash drive to in order to be fully compatible with Macs and PCs.
+Fortunately, there is a file system (actually two, I’ll explain later on) that you can format your flash drive to be fully compatible with Mac and PC.
 In other words, you can access the drive and transfer data without any hassles.

 That file system is — exFAT.
-Note: there is another file system called FAT32 that pretty much does the same thing but with one major flaw.
-See the table below for more.
+Note that there is another file system called FAT32 that pretty much does the same thing but with one major flaw.
+See the table below for more info.

-You may notice that in NTFS is marked “Partially” under the Compatible with macOS column.
-This is because an NTFS-based drive can be read by Macs but you can’t write data to the drive.
+You may notice that NTFS is marked “Partially” under the Compatible with macOS column.
+This is because an NTFS-based drive can be read by macOS but you can’t write data to the drive.

 Now that you’ve learned exFAT is the ideal file system to go.
-How to know what current file system your flash drive is with, and how to format it to exFAT?
+How do I know what current file system my flash drive is with?
+And how to format it to exFAT?

 How to Check a USB Drive’s File System?

 First of all, plug your flash drive into the USB port on your computer.
 Make sure your device can be detected and recognized.
 I’m here to use a 32GB Lexar USB key as an example.

 Once the Lexar disk shows up on the desktop, right-click on the drive icon and select Get Info.